Honda Civic (ninth generation): Sedan/coupe (FB1–6, FG3–4; 2011)

 In May 2010, a Honda executive stated that the ninth-generation Civic was to be delayed into 2011 because of changing market conditions and tougher fuel economy and emissions regulations.
-On December 13, 2010, Honda unveiled a sketch of the new ninth generation Civic which was described as "energetic, sleek and aerodynamic."
+On 13 December 2010, Honda unveiled a sketch of the new ninth generation Civic which was described as "energetic, sleek and aerodynamic."
 Both coupe and sedan concepts for the North American market were shown in January 2011.
 The production version of the ninth-generation North American Civic based on the revealed concepts went on sale in April 2011.

 For markets outside North America, the Civic sedan received an altered styling as it is the case with the eighth-generation Civic.
-The styling debuted in China in October 2011, featuring redesigned front end, headlight clusters, rear trunk panel, redesigned center console, as well as updated seats.
-It was also presented in Brazil in November 2011, and Thailand in March 2012, while was sold in Australia from March 2012, and Europe in June 2012.
+The styling debuted in China in October 2011, featuring redesigned front end, headlight clusters, rear trunk panel, redesigned centre console, as well as updated seats.
+It was also presented in Brazil in November 2011, and Thailand in March 2012, while it was sold in Australia from March 2012, and Europe in June 2012.

 The vehicle features an all-new sheet metal, with a longer hood but still a familiar profile—Honda calls it the "one-motion" design.
 The new model is slightly smaller and lighter than the outgoing models.
 The Civic was originally planned to become bigger, but after the global crisis in 2008, Honda wanted to make the car smaller, lighter and more fuel-efficient, while increasing space inside.

-Honda CEO Takanobu Ito explained that the ninth-generation Civic was developed during the height of the global financial crisis, which led the company to believe that consumers would be willing to forego upscale content and quality in new vehicles as long as they were fuel efficient and affordable.
+Honda CEO Takanobu Ito explained that the ninth-generation Civic was developed during the 2008 financial crisis, which led the company to believe that consumers would be willing to forego upscale content and quality in new vehicles as long as they were fuel efficient and affordable.
 The decision backfired, as rival automakers increased the quality and feature content of their compact vehicles around the same time, pushing sales of Civic rivals such as the Ford Focus and Hyundai Elantra to new heights in the US.
-Following negative response journalists and decreasing sales figures, Ito took responsibility for the vehicle's abysmal performance in the US.
+Following negative response from journalists and decreasing sales figures, Ito took responsibility for the vehicle's abysmal performance in the US.

 North America

-After the coupe and sedan prototype model for the North American market were showcased on January 10, 2011, at the North American International Auto Show, the production version went on sale on April 20, 2011, for the 2012 model year.
-Gasoline, hybrid and natural gas variants were offered.
-The gasoline-engine lineup included a sedan and coupe.
+After the coupe and sedan prototype model for the North American market were showcased on 10 January 2011, at the North American International Auto Show, the production version went on sale on 20 April 2011, for the 2012 model year.
+Petrol, hybrid and natural gas variants were offered.
+The petrol-engine lineup included a sedan and coupe.
 Both of them were also offered in Si performance versions.